Quicr/quicr-protocol-spec/moq-proto.md

-For A/V conference, the encoded media frames are formed into group of objects, where each group defines an independent decodeable object set.
+For A/V conference, the encoded media frames are formed into group of objects, where each group defines an independent decodable object set.
 In case of video, each group comprises of objects on I-Frame boundaries, for audio a group would map to an encoded audio sample for codecs used today.